bobbibao/Mini_Project_VTI/README.md

 # Mini_Project_VTI
-this project for practicing spring, postman and Jira foundation with creating restfull api in VTI academy - trainee developer
+This project for practicing spring, postman and Jira foundation with creating restfull api in VTI academy - trainee developer

 ## Project Structure:
 ```java